SuperOfficeDocs/superoffice-docs/docs/en/email/service/learn/create-facebook-application.md

 1. Open a browser and log in to Facebook.
 2. Go to <https://developers.facebook.com>.
-3. See [Facebook integration on SuperOffice Community][2] for instructions.
+3. Follow the instructions for [Facebook integration with Customer Service][2].
 4. When you have created the application in Facebook, go to the next step.

 ## Step 2: Set up a Facebook account in SuperOffice Service